Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future, slightly grumpy self.**  (Future you will thank you—or at least glare less intensely.)
+- **Pro Tip:**  Before you spend hours debugging that cryptic error,  *Google it*.
+Seriously.
+You're not the first person to wrestle with a semicolon in the wrong place (or a mysteriously disappearing bracket).
+Save your sanity (and your hair) – the internet has already solved your problem, probably with a hilarious Stack Overflow thread to boot.

 ---

-### 📅 Last Updated: 2024-11-15 22:28
+### 📅 Last Updated: 2024-11-15 23:23

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!